A parallel to the null ideal for inaccessible lambda. Part I: Introduction

 \subsection{For Set Theorists}

 \

-Here we prove that for $\lambda$ weakly compact there are forcing notions adding a new $\eta \in {}^\lambda 2$ which have not few parallel (replacing ``finite" by ``of cardinality $< \lambda$") of the properties associated with random real forcing, (and define the relevant ideals).
-It seems natural to hope this will enable us to understand better related problems, in particular cardinal invariants of $\lambda$; on cardinal invariants for $\lambda = \aleph_0$, i.e. the continuum see Blass \cite{Bls10}; in higher cases see Cummings-Shelah \cite{CuSh:541}; in particular on strongly inaccessible see Roslanowski-Shelah \cite{RoSh:777}, \cite{RoSh:888}, \cite{RoSh:889}, \cite{RoSh:942} and also \cite{Sh:945}.
+In the present paper we prove that for a weakly compact cardinal $\lambda$ there are (naturally defined) forcing notions adding a new $\eta \in {}^\lambda 2$ which have not few parallels (replacing ``finite'' by ``of cardinality $< \lambda$'') of the properties associated with random real forcing (and we define the relevant ideal).
+It seems natural to hope this will enable us to understand better related problems, in particular cardinal invariants of $\lambda$; on cardinal invariants for $\lambda = \aleph_0$, i.e. the continuum see Blass \cite{Bls10}; in higher cases see Cummings and Shelah \cite{CuSh:541}; in particular on strongly inaccessible see Ros{\l}anowski and Shelah \cite{RoSh:777,RoSh:888, RoSh:889, RoSh:942} and also \cite{Sh:945}.